AxinitM/Orange-DC/JS Lesson 22 HW/README.md

 Homework:

 1. Create a "temperature" variable.
-Use if/else statements to check if the temperature is below 0 (freezing), between 0 and 10 (cold), between 11 and 25 (moderate), or above 25 (warm).
+Use if/else statements to check if the temperature is below 0, between 0 and 10, between 11 and 25, or above 25.
 Display the appropriate temperature category.

 2. Create a "day" variable with a value from 1 to 7, where 1 is Monday and 7 is Sunday.
 Use if/else statements to display the name of the day.
 For example, if day is 1, display "Monday"; if day is 5, display "Friday".